MatinH2004/LS_Core_Curriculum/RB_110/RB119_Assessment_Prep/02_Resources/practice_test.md

 puts a
 ```

+On line 1, local variable `a` is initialized to the integer object `7`.
+On line 2, local variable `array` is initialized to an array object containing integer values: `[1, 2, 3]`.
+On line 4, the `each` method is called on the `array` object, and a `do..end` block is passed in as an argument on lines 4 to 6.
+Each integer value of the calling array object is sent into the block and are referenced by `n`.
+On line 5, the `Integer#+` method is called on `a` and integer value `1` is passed as an argument, which then the return value is reassigned back to `a`.
+This increments `a` by 1.
+On line 8, the `puts` method is called and `a` is passed as an argument.
+This outputs `7` and returns `nil`.
+This would be an example of variable shadowing, as `a` and the block parameter, `a` share the same name, so local variable `a` is left unchanged.

 ### 22. Magdalena has just adopted a new pet!
 She wants to add her new dog, Bowser, to the pets hash.
 After doing so, she realizes that her dogs Sparky and Fido have been mistakenly removed.
 Help Magdalena fix her code so that all three of her dogs' names will be associated with the key :dog in the pets hash.

 ```ruby